Netflix unveils action-packed footage from Alia Bhatt's Hollywood debut 'Heart of Stone' | Entertainment

 "Heart of Stone" revolves around Rachel Stone (Gadot) an intelligence operative, the only woman who stands between her powerful, global, peace-keeping organisation and the loss of its most valuable and dangerous asset.

-Bhatt, who is currently basking in the glory of ''Brahmastra Part One: Shiva'', shot for the film earlier this year.
-Details about her character are currently under wraps.
+Bhatt, currently basking in the glory of ''Brahmastra: Part One - Shiva'', shot for the film earlier this year.

 Gadot called ''Heart of Stone'' a ''super grounded, raw action thriller''.